 "The progress Blue Origin has made on its suborbital and orbital capabilities really is encouraging for the overall future of human spaceflight," NASA Commercial Crew Program manager Ed Mango said in a statement.
 "It was awesome to see a spacecraft NASA played a role in developing take flight."

 However, as the Commercial Crew program continued, NASA chose rival systems SpaceX Dragon and Boeing CST-100 to provide crew flights to the International Space Station.
 This left Blue Origin reliant on finding other customers to eventually support its work.
+One of the income streams Blue Origin will pursue for New Shepard — which is named after Mercury astronaut Alan Shepard — is space tourism.
+A date for flights hasn't been disclosed yet, but when it does happen, the view for paying passengers will likely be spectacular.

 Reusable rocket flights